dotnet/docs-aspire/docs/community-toolkit/hosting-sql-database-projects.md

 ### Redeploy support

-If you make changes to your SQL Database project while the AppHost is running, you can use the `Redeploy` custom action on the Aspire Dashboard to redeploy your updates without having to restart the AppHost.
+If you make changes to your SQL Database project while the app host is running, you can use the `Redeploy` custom action on the .NET Aspire dashboard to redeploy your updates without having to restart the app host.

 ## See also